CCA-APCS-A-Remington-F23-P2/final-project-apcsa-team-4/README.md

 ### 3. Fluid and Intuitive

-Paint -- prioritizes a fluid and intuitive user experience.
+paint -- prioritizes a fluid and intuitive user experience.
 Whether you're a professional artist or just starting out, you'll find the program easy to navigate, ensuring your focus remains on your artwork rather than grappling with complicated tools.

 ## Getting Started

 ### Prerequisites

--   Ensure you have the latest version of Paint -- installed.
+-   Ensure you have the latest version of paint -- installed.
 -   An active internet connection for optimal AI features.

 ### Installation